sciffany/sciffany.github.io/index.md

     <br/>
     <br/>

-    <h5>Beginnings</h5>
+    <h5>Game Development</h5>

     I started coding in 2013 inspired by the book,
     <a href="https://inventwithpython.com/invent4thed/">
-    Invent Your Own Computer Games in Python by Al Sweigart.</a>
+    Invent Your Own Computer Games in Python by Al Sweigart</a>

-    I have since then created a lot of
+    and have since then created a lot of
     <a href="/games/">
         <b>games.</b>
     </a>